Robust Aggregation for Federated Learning: Numerical Simulations: Full Details

 In other words, the weighted arithmetic mean of the model parameter is set to be the negative of what it would have other been without the corruption.
 This corruption model requires full knowledge of the data and server state, and is adversarial in nature.

-\myparagraph{Implementation details} Given a corruption level $\rho$, the set of devices which return corrupted updates are selected as follows: \begin{itemize}[nolistsep,leftmargin=0em] \item Start with $\mathcal{C} = \varnothing$. \item Sample device $k$ uniformly without replacement and add to $\mathcal{C}$.
-Stop when $\sum_{k \in C} \alpha_k$ just exceeds $\rho$. \end{itemize} Note that we choose $\alpha_k \propto n_k$, where $n_k$ is the number of training samples on device $k$.
+\myparagraph{Implementation details} Given a corruption level $\rho$, the set of devices which return corrupted updates are selected as follows: \begin{itemize}[nolistsep,leftmargin=1em] \item Start with $\mathcal{C} = \varnothing$. \item Sample device $i$ uniformly without replacement and add to $\mathcal{C}$.
+Stop when $\sum_{i \in C} \alpha_i$ just exceeds $\rho$. \end{itemize}